U.S. flag An official website of the United States government.

 Under the MMPA, NMFS is responsible for the protection of whales, dolphins, porpoises, seals, and sea lions.
 For species under the jurisdiction of NMFS, incidental take authorizations may be issued as either: 1) regulations and associated Letters of Authorization (LOAs), or 2) Incidental Harassment Authorizations (IHAs).
 LOAs are available for actions with potential to result in serious injury or mortality.
 LOAs are issued by region and can be valid for up to 5 consecutive years.
 An IHA is also issued by region, can only be valid for 1 year, and is limited to authorizing take by harassment.
 NOS submitted an LOA Application to the NMFS Office of Protected Resources (OPR) for the Proposed Action.
 As part of the LOA process, NMFS will facilitate and request additional public input.

 The USFWS has jurisdiction over walruses, manatees, sea otters, and polar bears under the MMPA.
 For these species, USFWS may issue an Incidental Take Regulation (ITR).
 ITRs can be issued for periods of up to 5 years and can cover all forms of incidental take.
-As part of the ITR process, USFWS will facilitate and request additional public input.
-Once an ITR is granted, individual projects will apply for a project-specific LOA under the ITR.
-NOS submitted an ITR request to USFWS for the Proposed Action.
+NOS submitted an ITR request to USFWS for the Proposed Action on September 12, 2022.
+On April 1, 2024, USFWS determined that the proposed NOS activities are not likely to result in incidental take, including incidental take in the form of harassment, of the marine mammals under USFWS jurisdiction, and no ITR is necessary.
+NOS will apply the proposed mitigation measures outlined in the ITR Request.

 Jurisdiction: NMFS and USFWS